 BardBox: Shakespeare and online video (bardbox.wordpress.com)

-BardBox is a selection of some of the best and most interesting Shakespeare-related videos on YouTube, Vimeo and other video hosting sites (as of November 2008 some 23,600 videos on YouTube had Shakespeare as a keyword).
-The emphasis is on originality.
+BardBox is a selection of some of the best and most interesting Shakespeare-related videos on YouTube, Vimeo and other video hosting sites.
+Curator Luke McKernan ended the project in September 2012, but the site is still up and videos accessible.

 The Complete Works of William Shakespeare (shakespeare.mit.edu)